 Wave to the surveillance cameras!

 The area surrounding WBC is actually just like any other American suburb.
 This is what the block looks like in winter.

 The shopping mall down the street has tattoo parlors and liquor stores.
 There’s so much sin surrounding Westboro!

 I include these photos to point out that WBC’s homebase is not some neighborhood full of loonies who all believe what Fred Phelps preaches.
 It’s an incredibly normal American town.
 Westboro is just one building on a block of seemingly regular families going about their business, so don’t get the impression that Topeka itself is a bad place because of the WBC.

 It’s the kind of neighborhood where you can walk two blocks from the Westboro Church and rainbow house to the Arby’s on the corner, where you can still see the rainbow colors out the window as you scarf down your roast beef sandwich.

-Visiting the Westboro Baptist Church and Equality House
+Visiting the Westboro Baptist Church, the Equality House, and the Transgender House

 The residents of the rainbow house welcome visitors to walk on their property to take pics.
 Go right up on their lawn and snap away, and share your images with the world.
 You can read more about their mission at http://plantingpeace.org.

 Street parking is free and readily available.
-Just be respectful of the other neighbors, who are probably annoyed by all the attention their street is getting.
+Just be respectful of the other neighbors, who might be bothered by all the attention their street is getting.